-I want to use an expression in another one:
+I'd want to use this phrase in another one:

 Expression<Func<double, double>> f = x => x * x * 27 + blah ... expression with x; Expression<Func<double, double>> g = y => 3 + 8 * f.Compile()(y) * y * blah... expression with y and f(y);

-I don't want to have to define all of
+I don't want to have to explain anything.

-Take a look at Calling functions in LINQ queries and LINQ Extensions project.
-CLinq part is irrelevant to your question, but it also includes LinqExt library, which is just what are you looking for.
-The same approach is also used by LinqKit which also provides other useful extensions for Linq.
+Look at the projects LINQ queries that call functions and Extensions to LINQ.
+Although the CLinq component is unrelated to your query, it also contains the LinqExt library, which is exactly what you need.
+The similar strategy is also used by LinqKit, which offers more helpful extensions for Linq.